Jbudnick/World_Renewable_Electricity/README.md

 ![Image](images/MidE.png)

 The Middle East shows a strong negative trend, and that less renewable resources are being used for electricity.
-Since the middle east is home to many oil reserves, it makes sense they would use that instead of seeking renewable resources instead.
+Since the middle east is home to many of the world's oil reserves, it makes sense they would use that instead of seeking renewable resources instead.
 The high P-value is consistent with this.

 P - value = 0.65